CARLOS SANDOVAL

 HAU 2, Berlin

 There is a law in Mexico protecting the National Anthem.
-One of its articles states that it must be performed following the Official Score.
-Every Monday morning, across the country, millions of Mexican children violate it — with complete conviction.
+One of its articles states that it must be performed following the official score.
+Every Monday morning, across the country, millions of Mexican children, me among them, as I remember, violate it — with complete conviction.

-What we kids produced is not the anthem and not its absence.
+What we produced, and they still produce, is not the anthem and not its absence.
 It is a turbulence of frequencies with a single direction — not a melody, but the shape one leaves behind.
-Multiplied across hundreds of voices, that gap becomes the material — a constant.
+Every singer holds the complete melody in their mind and sings it with the certainty of someone doing it right.
+What fails is not the model but the body's capacity to reproduce it.
+Multiplied across hundreds of voices, that gap becomes the material — not a defect, but a constant.
 The residue is the music.

 The stage replicates the elementary school flag ceremony.
 A woman marches on with a large flag.
-A voice asks the German audience to remain silent and the Mexican audience to stand.
 The conductor receives the flag and uses it as a metronome — a full-body baton for eight musicians aligned at the back of the stage.
 In darkness, a spotlight on the flag.

-The eight musicians play the military percussions that always accompany the anthem — the official skeleton.
-The pitches they assign to each attack are entirely their own, Ad Lib: a turbulence of eight, none of them the score.
+The eight musicians play the military drum rhythms that always accompany the anthem — the official skeleton.
+The pitches they assign are entirely their own, Ad Lib: eight simultaneous tendencies, none of them the score.
 On two large screens, documentary footage of Mexican schoolchildren singing exactly as I remember — attuned to nothing but each other.
-A solo singer begins as a child, inside the collective memory, and gradually moves into the improvised language of a trained soprano — the technique that grew out of the turbulence without ever fully leaving it.
+A solo soprano begins as a child, inside the collective memory, and gradually moves into the improvised language of a trained singer — the technique that grew out of the turbulence without ever fully leaving it.

 Youtube upload